-Following a routine maintenance schedule can help reduce maintenance costs and improve vehicle safety.
+Following a routine maintenance schedule for regular wheel alignments can help reduce maintenance costs and improve vehicle safety.
 As well as helping to reduce expenditures towards things like fuel, downtime, and accidents.
-Wheel alignment on any vehicle, when properly maintained, can help to improve the vehicle’s handling, fuel efficiency, and extend the life of the tires.
+Regular wheel alignments on any vehicle, when properly maintained, can help to improve the vehicle’s handling, and fuel efficiency, and extend the life of the tires.

 Improper suspension maintenance can lead to serious problems in the long run if companies aren’t staying on top of preventative maintenance services that include wheel alignments.
 Most trucks can go months without a proper suspension inspection, leading to unforeseen expenses and possible safety hazards.